topquark22/Thermo55/README.md

 To activate the **max-min** display, press and hold the button for 2 sample intervals.

-### Max/Min hold
+### MAX/MIN hold

 The max-min values displayed are not real-time.
-They are the values from a number of samples in the past.The standard value is 10 samples.
-To change this, edit the value of `MAXMIN_HOLD_CT`defined in **thermo55.h**.
+They are the values from 15 seconds in the past (the "lag time").To change this, edit the value of `LAG_TIME` defined in **thermo55.h**.

-Furthermore, max/min is not stored for the first `MAXMIN_HOLD_CT` samples since the last time the MAX-MIN was displayed.
-Consequently, no MAX-MIN data is available for the first two `MAXMIN_HOLD_CT`periods.
+Furthermore, max-min is not stored for the first few samples (the "lead time").
+This is set by jumpers (see Table 2).

+Because of the lead and lag times, max-min data is not available for 15 + leadTime seconds since the last max-min display.